 Map Chords Along All The Fretboard

-Let us look at how these tones are spread out within an octave (and a few frets further) on the different strings of the fretboard.
+Let us look at how the tones of the C7 guitar chords are spread out within an octave (and a few frets further) on the different strings of the fretboard.
 The diagram below shows the chord root notes in orange color.

 C Dominant Seventh Chord – Guitar Chord Shapes And Fingerings

 You can now observe the three individual guitar chord diagram types – Open, Movable, and Barre.